On the Evidence About Life After Death

 Life After Death, Anyone?

-Several years ago, a very rigorous and critically minded scholar (who shall remain nameless here) took the trouble to examine the large body of evidence concerning the possibility of life after death.
+Several years ago C. D. Broad (1887-1971), a very rigorous and critically minded Cambridge scholar took the trouble to examine the large body of evidence concerning the possibility of life after death.
 He concluded that, were he to find himself still conscious after his physical demise, he would be more vexed than surprised.

-Many people, I suspect, would assert that they would be pleased by the realization they had survived death; indeed, polling data since the 1940s consistently suggest that about 70% of Americans believe in an afterlife, and recent ones show that they regard it in mostly positive terms (1).
+Many people, I suspect, would assert they would be pleased by the realization they had survived death; for instance, polling data since the 1940s consistently suggest that about 70% of Americans believe in an afterlife, and recent ones show that they regard it in mostly positive terms (1).

 Even if survival entailed retaining most of my identity as a person and more generally as a human being in some sort of ‘other world’, I would scarcely be elated at the prospect of having to live on as myself, possibly interminably, trapped within the narrow enclosure of my all too human personality.